Polytetrafluorethylene (PTFE)

 PTFE (polytertrafluoroethylene) is a polymer with a linear macromolecular structure, created by polymerisation of tetrafluoroethylene.
 Its high viscosity as well as its high shear sensitivity do not allow thermoplastic processing using traditional techniques such as injection moulding and screw extrusion.
 PTFE is cold compression moulded and then sintered.
 Due to its unique combination of excellent properties, PTFE can be considered a special grade of engineering plastic.

-Special features of PTFE include excellent chemical and hydrolysis resistance, good electrical insulation properties, an extremely low coefficient of sliding friction (lowest of all solids) and anti-adhesive surface properties.
+PTFE sheets are versatile materials known for excellent chemical and hydrolysis resistance, good electrical insulation properties, an extremely low coefficient of sliding friction (lowest of all solids) and anti-adhesive surface properties.
 Furthermore, PTFE offers excellent UV and weathering resistance.

 Special advantages of PTFE